How Much Does the Camino de Santiago Cost?Leslie

 The main costs for any of the Camino de Santiago routes are your daily budget on the Camino and getting to and from your start and finish points.
-For most of in Europe it is fairly quick and easy to get to and from any of the routes – not so from North America, (see travel page here), however the exchange rate between the US Dollar, Sterling and Euro currently makes walking the Camino cheaper than it has ever been for pilgrims from American and Britian.
+For most of in Europe it is fairly quick and easy to get to and from any of the routes – not so from North America, (see travel page here), however the exchange rate between the US Dollar, Sterling and Euro currently makes walking the Camino cheaper than it has ever been for pilgrims from American and Britain.

 Day to Day Costs While Walking